Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 ```

 ## **Using Multiple Compose Files**
 You can also run multiple Docker Compose files simultaneously by specifying them with the `-f` option.
-This method is useful when you want to combine configurations from different files:

 ```sh
 docker-compose -f docker-compose1.yml -f docker-compose2.yml up -d
 ```

-This command will merge the configurations from both files and start the containers accordingly[3].

 ## **Environment Variable Interpolation**